Learning from flowsheets: A generative transformer model for autocompletion of flowsheets: Background

-In the original architecture, the encoder stack and decoder stack each comprise $N=6$ identical layers.
-Each encoder layer contains two sub-layers with subsequent layer normalization.
-Each decoder layer contains three sub-layers with subsequent layer normalization.
 Since recurrent components are completely removed in the transformer architecture, before input and output embeddings are passed to the encoder and decoder, respectively, positional encoding is applied (see Figure~\ref{fig:Transformer_org_architecture}).
 Positional encoding ensures that the information of the order of tokens in the sequence is taken into account.
 In the original implementation~\citep{Vaswani2017}, sine and cosine functions of different frequencies depending on the token position are added to the embeddings allowing the model to know each token position in the sequence.

 One important core component of the transformer architecture are the attention sub-layers.
 The calculation of attention takes a query vector \textbf{q}, key vector \textbf{k}, and value vector \textbf{v} for each input token and compares all queries against all keys resulting in scores for query-key compatibility.
 The compatibility scores are then used as weights to calculate the attention output as a weighted sum of the values.
 In practice, the attention is computed for all inputs of an input sequence in parallel, putting together all query, key, and value vectors in the query matrix $Q$, key matrix $K$, and value matrix $V$.
 This finally yields a matrix as attention output.
 In the transformer~\cite{Vaswani2017}, the scaled dot-product attention is implemented, which is calculated from the queries $Q$, keys $K$, and values $V$ as